 Any broad sentiment that starts with “Millennials love…” is bound to be met with some pushback, yet there is good evidence to suggest that, in fact, Millennials feel the L-word for wristwatches.
 And not just smartwatches; classic analog watches are having a moment in this generation.
 This wristwatch renaissance is in large part led by Millennial-led companies selling to their peers.

-Take for example the Classic Petite Sterling in Black, (check for its Amazon price here).
-It doesn’t connect to your phone or keep time by GPS.
+Take for example the Classic Petite Sterling in Black, it doesn’t connect to your phone or keep time by GPS.
 It tells you the time with thin silver hands over a black face set against a mesh, silver band.

 The watch’s movement is Japanese quartz while its appeal is its utter simplicity.
 There are plenty of fashion watch brands out there, but few have come out of the gate with such a consistent vision.

 What Daniel Wellington and many of the other new, Millennial-focused watch brands have done is meet that demographic where they are.
 That means a strong social media presence; in particular, Instagram, where beautiful models and exquisite backdrops make a perfect showcase for minimalist timepieces.

 Daniel Wellington might have been the first and biggest company to appeal to the Millennial watch-buying demographic, but they are hardly alone now.
 In L.A., you’ll find MVMT, while halfway across the country there is Chicago-based Oak & Oscar.
 Meanwhile, in Germany, Kapten & Son is making waves, and across Europe, there are companies like Klarf and Cluse.